mylabpcb/myCPU/index.md

 hero_darken: false
 ---

+> Working in the myCPU16 R2, the version of 2 layers PCB with GND planes and interesting electrical improvements.
+Will be available by the end of 2026.
+If you want to receive a notice when the myCPU R2 project wake up, follow de [myLabPCB X account](https://x.com/mylabpcb){:target="_blank"}, I will notify in that way.

 # Welcome to the myCPU Project
 The myCPU is a fully modular **8-bit CPU**.
 It was designed using only discrete logic components, and implemented with the most common integrated circuits from the 74 family.
 The myCPU project uses the **Microprograming Technique** to process instructions, relying on **Microinstructions** the instruction execution flow, and supporting the debugging at a microinstruction level.
 The myCPU was designed on printed circuit boards (PCBs), and it can built using TTL or CMOS technologies.
 {: style="text-align: justify"}